 How it works

 Make convenient paycheck contributions.
 Use the money to pay for eligible health care expenses during the calendar year.
 You have access to the full amount of your annual election on January 1.

 Contribute up to $3,050 in 2023.
 You don’t pay federal or state income taxes on FSA contributions.

 Pay for expenses with a simple swipe.
 Once you enroll, you’ll receive your WageWorks Healthcare FSA Card in the mail.
 If you pay for an eligible expense other than with your WageWorks Healthcare Card, you can submit your claim on the HealthEquity WageWorks site.

-Roll over up to $570.
-For 2022 to 2023, you can roll over up to $570 of unused funds remaining in your health care FSA once the claims deadline has passed.
+Carry over up to $610.
+For 2023 to 2024, you can carry over up to $610 of unused funds remaining in your health care FSA once the claims deadline has passed.
+(For 2022 to 2023, you can carry over up to $570 of unused funds.)
 Anything above that limit will be forfeited.